 Focus and Scope

-Gateways: International Journal of Community Research and Engagement is an open access, refereed journal that responds to an emerging global movement of collaborative, critical and change-oriented community-university research initiatives.
-Gateways provides an inclusive forum for faculty, staff, students, professional practitioners and community representatives to explore issues and reflect on methodological practices relating to the full range of engaged activity.
-Articles include empirical case studies; analyses of partnership models, practices and processes; and theoretical reflections that contribute to the scholarship of engagement.
+Gateways: International Journal of Community Research and Engagement is an open access, refereed journal that responds to an emerging global movement of collaborative, critical and change-oriented engaged research and practice-based initiatives.
+Gateways provides an inclusive forum for faculty, staff, students, professional practitioners and community representatives to examine, experiment and challenge knowledge and practice relating to the full range of engaged activity.
+This includes what it means to 'write up' engaged research and practice.
+Articles include empirical case studies; analyses of partnership models, practices and processes; theoretical reflections that contribute to the scholarship of engagement; and presentations of innovative new methods.

 As an open access journal, Gateways’ mission is to increase the timely, accessible and inclusive sharing of new knowledge and valuable insights from current practice to scholars, community leaders, practitioners and activists around the world.
-In this way, Gateways strives to contribute to, and help build this active, evolving and critical global dialogue for change.
+In this way, Gateways strives to contribute to this active, evolving and critical global dialogue for change.

 Both refereed and non-refereed articles are published.